FinnLor/pace-race/readme.md

 ### Executing program

-All you need is in ```Env/```
-* Use RL_pace_race.py to train an agent for a specified number of iterations
+* Use train.py to train an agent for a specified number of iterations
-* UI_PaceIn.py opens a GUI where you can load a SAC model and run it either on randomized tracks or on a track that you individually specify by width and path points
+* GUI.py opens a GUI where you can load a SAC model and run it either on randomized tracks or on a track that you individually specify by width and path points

+### Models
+* Trained agents of a parameter study and a algorithm benchmarking study can be found in ```models\```.

 ## Authors